 Exhibition Now on Display!

 Dates & Times: October 4, 2021-November 28, 2021 | EXTENDED UNTIL MARCH 20, 2022!

 Venue: Prosserman JCC, Sherman Campus, 4588 Bathurst Street, Toronto

-Multiracial and multi-ethnic Jews have a long and rich history globally, and here in Ontario.
+Multiracial and multiethnic Jews have a long and rich history globally, and here in Ontario.
 Yet within our own Jewish community, there exists a lack of understanding of our ethnically diverse Jewish world.
-Through an exhibition of commissioned portraiture accompanied by a newly produced documentary film, No Silence on Race, in partnership with the Ontario Jewish Archives, will explore the lives of multiracial and multi-ethnic Jews within the community.
-The project will broaden our concept of Jewish identity that has historically privileged Ashkenazi Jewish culture and present a call to action to the Canadian Jewish community about the need for greater education on Jewish ethnic diversity within the Jewish world both in Ontario and nationally.
+Through an exhibition of commissioned portraiture accompanied by a newly produced documentary film, No Silence on Race, in partnership with the Ontario Jewish Archives, explores the lives of multiracial and multiethnic Jews within the community.
+The project broadens our concept of Jewish identity that has historically privileged Ashkenazi Jewish culture and presents a call to action to the Canadian Jewish community about the need for greater education on Jewish ethnic diversity within the Jewish world both in Ontario and nationally.

-Periphery will illustrate the ways that Jewish people in Ontario, with intersecting social identities, negotiate a sense of place and recognition and reflect on what periphery means to them.
+Periphery illustrates the ways that Jewish people in Ontario, with intersecting social identities, negotiate a sense of place and recognition and reflect on what periphery means to them.
 This film bears witness to the rich ethno-racial diversity that exists within the Ontario Jewish community.
-Participants ranging in age from 6 to 50 will include Black/African, Middle Eastern, South Asian, Southeast Asian, West Asian, Arab, Latin American, Korean and biracial/multiracial Jewish ethnic descent.

 Preserving our shared history